cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 gRPC interface ([\#81]).
 As such, we have several options when it comes to implementing the data companion pull API:

-1. Extend the existing RPC API to simply provide the additional data companion-specific endpoints.
+1. Extend the proposed gRPC API from [\#81] to simply provide the additional data companion-specific endpoints.
 In order to meet the [requirements](#requirements), however, some of the endpoints will have to be protected by default.
 This is simpler for clients to interact with though, because they only need to interact with a single endpoint for all of their needs.
-2. Implement a separate RPC API on a different port to the standard gRPC interface.
+2. Implement a separate gRPC API on a different port to the standard gRPC interface.
 This allows for a clearer distinction between the standard and data companion-specific gRPC interfaces, but complicates the server and client interaction models.